 Cider was first produced at Thatchers Cider in Sandford, North Somerset, in 1904.
-Now employing 70 people, this family led business has become an integral part of the regional business community, as an employer, a customer to many other regional suppliers, and as a producer of top quality Somerset ciders.
+Now employing over 100 people, this family led business has become an integral part of the regional business community, as an employer, a customer to many other regional suppliers, and as a producer of top quality Somerset ciders.

 Thatchers is one of the country’s most respected family cider makers – Martin Thatcher, fourth generation of the Thatcher family is managing director, and his father, John, chairman.
 There’s even a fifth generation waiting in the wings.
 John Thatcher is acknowledged as one of this country’s leading experts in apple cultivation.